Back To Top

 Advancing the technological readiness of low-carbon hybrid energy systems

 Small modular and advanced nuclear reactors, hydrogen, and fusion technologies are a few examples of the critical clean energy research and development CNL has been advancing for the future of our planet.
 We’re also advancing the science behind how such clean energy technologies can work together alongside other renewable energy sources – a hybrid energy system (HES).
-This is the type of innovation needed to help Canada achieve its target of net-zero emissions by 2050.
+This is the type of innovation needed to help Canada establish a clean energy economy.
 CNL’s Clean Energy Demonstration, Innovation, and Research (CEDIR) Initiative is evolving the development of hybrid energy systems by solving the key challenges in their deployment.

 The CEDIR Initiative includes: